 It’s astonishing that God called me to plant a church.
-I didn’t even attend church until I was thirty years old!

-It’s astonishing that God called me to plant a church.
 I was not raised in a Christian home.
 In fact, I didn’t even attend church until I was thirty years old.

 My wife, Linda, and I had married right out of high school.
 Two years later while I was attending college, we had our son, Mitch.
 After college, I found myself in a devastating situation: no money, no car, no home.
 In desperation I cried out to God for help.
-Within two weeks I had a job, a car and a home.
+Within two weeks, I had a job, a car and a home.
 The first night in our new apartment, I tried to grasp how I had fallen into this good fortune.
-The only thing I could determine was that I had called out to God for help.
-I reasoned that if God could help me, I wanted to know who God was.
+The only thing way I could explain it was that I had called out to God for help.
+I reasoned that if God could help me, I needed to know who God was.

-In Romans 3:23-25, I came to understand I was forgiven through Jesus Christ as I accepted Him as my Savior.
+In Romans 3:23-25, I came to understand that I was forgiven through Jesus Christ.
+I accepted Him as my Savior.
 At this point, I still had not attended a church.
 I worked for the government and was transferred to Washington, D.C., where we had our daughter, Nicole.
-Although life became more financially stable for us, Linda and I had deep marriage difficulties and separated for two and one-half years.
+Although life became more financially stable for us, Linda and I had deep marriage difficulties and separated for two and a half years.

 During that time I started attending a Bible church, which gave me much needed discipleship and ultimately helped restore our marriage.
 Eventually I became an elder in that church and later an associate pastor.
 Through that church, I attended a cell group conference where Larry Kreider was speaking.
 His teaching opened up the world of “cell church” to me, and began to answer questions I had about the spiritual gifts described in 1 Corinthians 12:7-11.
-With this enlightening at the age of 50, the Lord stirred in my heart to plant a church in another county.
-I shared my desire with the pastor and elders who prayed with me, questioned me and encouraged me to put in writing my desired purpose, vision, values, organization, administration and leadership structure.
-This was very helpful because it provided documentation for the foundation on which we eventually built the church.
+With this enlightening at the age of fifty, the Lord stirred in my heart to plant a church in another county.
+I shared my desire with the pastor and elders who prayed with me, questioned me and encouraged me to put in writing my desired purpose, vision, values, organization, and leadership structure.
+This was very helpful because it provided documentation that guided us when we eventually planted the church.

-Although the whole cell church concept was different from the practices of my church, the leaders approved the church plant and agreed to pay my full salary and all church planting expenses for one year.
-The leaders allowed me to present the proposal to the congregation and release anyone who wanted to come with me.
+Although the whole small-group church concept was different from the practices of my church, the leaders approved the church plant and agreed to pay my full salary and all church planting expenses for one year.
+The leaders allowed me to present the proposal to the congregation and said they would release anyone who wanted to come with me.

 For six months, the church plant met in the existing church’s youth room during the same time as the Sunday morning service.
 At the end of that time, we moved into a school located in the area where the church would be planted.
 In six years, due to the support of our releasing church, the faithful giving of our members and a miracle of God, we were able to buy five acres of land in the center of a densely populated residential area.
 We were able to build phase one of a two-phased building project.
 In growing the church, I applied the principles I learned from DOVE International.
 I think I may have been one of the first persons to complete the DOVE Global Leadership & Ministry School.

-Our philosophy changed from traditional to cell church.
+Our philosophy changed from that of a traditional, community church to a small-group based church.
 Another change included embracing the gifts of the Holy Spirit.
 Having the blessing of our sending church and the insight from DOVE International was the greatest blessing for the planting of Broadlands Community Church.
 This above everything else contributed to our survival and ministry.

 We are committed to small groups, which form the core of our entire ministry.
 From the very beginning, we incorporated discipleship into our small groups.
 This has worked well and people have blossomed and matured in this family atmosphere.
 We offer book studies and Bible studies in our small groups.
 Because we focus on small groups, people are ministered to in a variety of ways.
 We have developed a strong family atmosphere.
 We encourage our groups to be creative on their outreaches.
-Every other month one group will sponsor its individual creative outreach, which other groups will be invited to participate.
-We use the term easy/easy for these outreaches.
-Meaning the event is easy to ask people to attend (non-threatening) and easy for people to come (non-threatening) with the purpose of building relationship.
+Every other month one group will sponsor its individual creative outreach, which other groups will be invited to participate in.
+We use the term easy/easy for these outreaches, meaning the event should be easy to ask people to attend (non-threatening) and easy for people to come to (non-threatening) with the purpose of building relationship.
 This has worked well and is enjoyable.